-Whether you’re already familiar with SVG structure or you’ve never seen the hmi-bind: before, this article unpacks the details you need to know, You can check out this introductory article about SVG.
+Whether you’re already familiar with SVG structure or you’ve never seen the hmi-bind: before, this article unpacks the details you need to know, You can check out introductory article about SVG.
 Let’s dive in.

 Extension